delallioui/AccountManager/README.md

 API that manages a bank account allowing the following :

-1. Creating a bank application and to withdraw/deposit a valid amount of money in/from the account
+1. Creating a bank account.
-2. transfer of a specified amount of money from one bank account (the payer) to another (the payee)
+2. withdraw/deposit a valid amount of money in/from the account
-3. keeping a record of the transfer for both bank accounts in a transaction history
-4. querying a bank account's transaction history for any bank transfers to or from a specific account
+3. show a given account history